KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 String message = "Happy Coding!";
 ```

-The new `boolean` type can only hold two values: `true` or `false`.
+The `boolean` type can only hold two values: `true` or `false`.

 ```java
 boolean isCodingFun = true;
 ```

+This might not seem very useful yet, but it will become more handy in a couple paragraphs!

-## Relational Operators
+# Relational Operators

-`Boolean` variables wouldn't be very useful if we had to decide their values ahead of time.
-Instead, we can obtain `boolean` values through **relational operators**, which are how we check for inequalities (less than, greater than, equal to) of other values.
+`Boolean` variables wouldn't be very useful if you had to decide their values ahead of time.
+Instead, you can obtain `boolean` values through **relational operators**.
+You might have called these *inequalities* in algebra class, where you compared two sides with symbols like  `<` less than, `>` greater than, or `==` equal to.
 Here's an example:

 ```java
 float score = 95;